iqm-finland/iqm-client/README.rst

 ============

 IQM client is not intended to be used directly by human users.
-For executing code on an IQM quantum computer, you can use for example the `Cirq on IQM <https://iqm-finland.github.io/cirq-on-iqm/index.html>`_ library.
+For executing code on an IQM quantum computer, you can use for example the `Qiskit on IQM <https://iqm-finland.github.io/qiskit-on-iqm/>`_ library.

 If you want just this library, though, you can install it from the Python Package Index (PyPI):